dk14/wolfram-mega/docs/dsl.md

 ### Typesafety

 Typesafety is meant to ensure energy conservation.
-Historically we introduced STLC to lambdas as a way to avoid "perpetual motion".
+Historically we introduced [STLC](https://en.wikipedia.org/wiki/Simply_typed_lambda_calculus) to lambdas as a way to avoid "perpetual motion", represent finite resources.

 Here, in Discreet - we avoid it by design, since `enumerateWithBound` asks finite collaterals (bounded recursion).

 For code NOT involving payments (pure functions), Typescript is responsible for safety, it would give you stackoverflow.